Have questions? We're here.

 Day 12-16: South Georgia

-As you near the rugged island of South Georgia, take a moment to reflect on Captain James Cook, who arrived here in 1775 and thought it to be the northern tip of a great southern continent!
-Despite being a small island only 176 km (110 mi) long, with a 3,000 m (9,842 ft) snow-capped mountain range, South Georgia is rich in wildlife and human history.
+As you near the rugged island of South Georgia, spare a thought for Captain James Cook, who arrived here in 1775 and believed it to be the northern tip of a great southern continent!
+In fact, it is a small island only 176 km (110 mi) long, but with a 3,000 m (9,842 ft) snow-capped mountain range, some of the world’s largest congregations of wildlife and a truly fascinating human history, South Georgia is an island of incredible riches.

-As you approach, jagged mountain peaks rise steeply, with seabirds often soaring around the ship.
-Sail along the coast, admiring the spectacular glaciated scenery and enjoying some shelter from the prevailing westerly winds.
-Explore this enchanting coastline at your leisure!
+As you approach, jagged mountain peaks rise steeply, while seabirds are often spotted soaring around the ship.
+You can sail along the coast, taking in the spectacular glaciated scenery and enjoying a little shelter from the prevailing westerly winds.
+This enchanting coastline is yours to explore!

-Embark on Zodiac cruises around craggy coves and along the rocky coastline in search of penguins, seal haul-outs, and bird cliffs.
-Keep an eye out for South Georgia’s mesmerizing kelp forests, swaying gently on the water's surface.
+Zodiac cruise around craggy coves and along the rocky coastline in search of penguins, seal haul-outs and bird cliffs.
+Remember to keep an eye out for South Georgia’s kelp forests—these remarkable underwater ecosystems are quite mesmerizing as their fronds sway back and forth on the water’s surface.

-Zodiacs will shuttle you from ship to shore, where you can visit some of the largest king penguin colonies on Earth, take guided walks among fur seals and elephant seals (remembering to listen to your guides and keep your distance), and wander along pebbled streams and grassy glacial outwash plains.
-Explore the remnants of South Georgia’s whaling stations and visit the final resting place of Sir Ernest Shackleton, whose incredible survival voyage is synonymous with this island.
+Zodiacs will also shuttle you from ship to shore, where you can visit some of the largest king penguin colonies on Earth, take a guided walk among fur seals and elephant seals (making sure you listen to your guides and keep your distance!) and wander along pebbled streams and grassy glacial outwash plains.
+You can also hope to visit the remnants of South Georgia’s thriving whaling stations and visit the final resting place of Sir Ernest Shackleton, whose incredible voyage of survival is synonymous with this island.

-In addition to Zodiac cruises and shore excursions, you may ship-cruise through fjords with towering cliffs or into deeply indented bays towards dramatic glacier fronts.
-Find a comfy spot in the observation lounge to enjoy uninterrupted views of South Georgia’s majestic coast.
+In addition to Zodiac cruises and shore excursions, you may ship-cruise through fjords with towering cliffs of ancient stone, or into deeply indented bays towards dramatic glacier fronts.
+This is a great time to find a comfy spot in the observation lounge to enjoy uninterrupted views of South Georgia’s majestic coast.

 Day 17-19: At Sea